The Best Day Trips From Johannesburg

 Keep in mind that the village was actually built as an attraction – so what you get to see is just a representation of the real life of tribes.
 But it is nevertheless interesting to see traditional attire and to take part int dance and music shows.

 Given the nature of the place, you are definitely better off joining a guided tour.
-For a guided tour of Lesedi Cultural Village from Johannesburg click here.
-If you want a tour that also goes to the Cradle of Humankind, click here.
+I recommend this guided tour of Lesedi Cultural Village from Johannesburg click that also goes to the Cradle of Humankind.

 Sun City South Africa